eparadis/portfolio/content/portfolio/mobile_robot.md

 I have been involved in electronics and robotics since before my days in college.

 Read about one of [my older projects](http://edparadis.com/mobile_opencv/) as written up in 2013.
 This little robot still exists, although it has been scavenged for parts.
-The computer vision techniques I learned for the project are still relevant: many Augmented Reality experiences rely on static fiducials tracked by mobile cameras for position tracking.
+The computer vision techniques I learned for the project are still relevant: many Augmented Reality experiences rely on static fiducial markers tracked by mobile cameras for position tracking.

 ![arduino and lego robot](/img/portfolio/mobile_robot/robot.jpg "robot")